spacedecentral/Coral/README.md

 Epic - Tasks composed of subtasks.
 The subtasks may be worked on independently or not, depending on its nature.

+Good first issue - Task ready to be worked on!
+Go ahead and comment if you want to take it!

 Help Wanted - Tasks open for grabs.
 If you think you can help with this task, please add a comment saying so.

 Research - Tasks that involve primarily research, and result in a document summarizing the research, highlighting the most important findings, descriptions and references.

+Subtask - A subtask of one of the Epic tasks.